browserengineering/book/book/scripts.md

 A closing thought: while our guest book now has a little bit of JavaScript code, it's still mostly HTML, CSS, form elements, other standard web features.
 In this way JavaScript extends the web instead of replacing it.
-This is in contrast to the recently-departed [Adobe Flash][flash], and before that [Java Applets][javaApplets], which were self-contained plug-ins that handled input and rendering on their own.
+This is in contrast to the recently departed [Adobe Flash][flash], and before that [Java Applets][javaApplets], which were self-contained plug-ins that handled input and rendering on their own.